You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 » Respond to emergency situations such as forest fires, illegal clearance, and destructive development plans

-Increase public awareness of the threats facing the Sumatran orangutan and positive action.
+Increase public awareness of the threats facing Sumatran orangutans and encourage positive action.

-We will shine a spotlight on Sumatra through our network of supporters around the world and build a movement of committed activists.
+We will record the number of committed supporters, schools, and engaged followers we have around the world and build a movement of committed activists.

 We will share updates from our field projects, including camera trap photos showing wildlife returning to our forest restoration site and news of orangutan rescues, and will keep donors informed of new campaign actions and project developments.

-Our international headquarters is in Oxfordshire, UK, and our partner organisations are based in Medan with field sites throughout North Sumatra and Aceh provinces in Sumatra, Indonesia
+Our international headquarters is in Oxfordshire, UK.
+Our partner organisations are based in Medan with field sites throughout North Sumatra and Aceh provinces in Sumatra, Indonesia

-Our projects and campaigns benefit Sumatran orangutans, forests and biodiversity, as well as local communities who live next to these fragile habitats.
-More than 30,000 people have participated in, and benefited from, the projects we support in Sumatra, including farmers & agricultural communities, eco-tourism guides, school children, university students, government officials, Islamic leaders, and communities living next to the Leuser Ecosystem.
+Our projects and campaigns benefit Sumatran orangutans, (144 rescued to date) forests and biodiversity, as well as local communities who live next to these fragile habitats.
+More than 50,000 people have participated in, and benefited from, the projects we support in Sumatra, including farmers & agricultural communities, eco-tourism guides, school children, university students, government officials, Islamic leaders, and communities living next to the forest.

-Our close collaboration with our partner organisation and their team of dedicated Indonesian conservationists enables us to leverage real impact on the ground.
+Our close collaboration with partner organisations and their teams of dedicated Indonesian conservationists enables us to have real impact on the ground.
 Together, we create projects that empower local people to take an active role in the conservation of their own natural resources.
-This partnership also means that our campaigns can respond quickly to needs and opportunities, and our international networks provide a platform to share the successes and challenges of conservation in Sumatra.
+This partnership also means that we can respond quickly to needs and opportunities, and our international networks provide a platform to share the successes and challenges of conservation in Sumatra.

 Read more about the Charity running this project.